 It’s interesting to me that he doesn’t include dried shiitake mushrooms in the stock (and sliced for the soup).
 Dried Shiitake are a vegetarian’s best friend when it comes to dark, flavoursome broths.
 Anyway, this is how I make an Asian Stock that is so delicious it is worth keeping some in the fridge and freezer, and using it for whatever you are making – rice, risotto, noodles, ….
 Ottolenghi’s is rather similar, come to think of it.
 But my broth is light and summery, his is deep and earthy.

-It is Ottolenghi day on the blog – one of two days per month where we publish all the latest posts of recipes we have tried in our project of cooking from Ottolenghi books – those we have cooked directly and those we have been inspired by.
-Currently we are cooking from Plenty More, but not ignoring his other books completely.
-Note that I often massage the recipes to suit what is available from our garden and pantry.
-For the original recipes, check his books and his Guardian column.
+You’ve guessed it, this is an Ottolenghi dish from Plenty More.
+In fact, it is Ottolenghi day on the blog – one of two days per month where we publish all the latest posts of recipes we have tried in our project of cooking from Ottolenghi books – currently we are cooking from Plenty More, but not ignoring his other books completely.
+Note that I often slightly massage the recipes to suit what is available from our garden and pantry.

-Browse all of our S.E.
-Asian recipes and all of our Soups.
+Browse all of our Soups and all of our Mushroom recipes.
 Our Ottolenghi dishes from Plenty More are here.
 We have written about our experiences cooking through this book.
-Or explore our Late Autumn recipes.
+Or explore our Mid Autumn dishes.